In recent weeks I’ve spoken about xAPI and in particular how it relates to the idea of 70:20:10.

 These activities scale naturally – while a larger team makes class based learning a bigger challenge, the opposite is the case when you rely on team based activities.
 The bigger the group, the easier it is!

-It’s great for budgets – much of this requires very little outlay financially yet the return is greater (70 and 20 as opposed to 10).
+It’s also great for budgets – much of this requires very little outlay financially yet the return is greater (70 and 20 as opposed to 10).

 Little surprise then, that the 70:20:10 model was instantly attractive to trainers from a theoretical standpoint.
 The practice has been harder to imagine in part because it involves such a conceptual rethinking, in part because it relies on everyone taking responsibility including the leadership group and in part because of those tricky questions above related to quantifying and measuring.